 Paris in December is magical...the lights, markets, and sweets will put on you a holiday high!
 I'll show you where to find the best Paris Christmas markets, holiday lights, famous department store displays, ice skating rinks, delicious hot chocolate, and more!

 Many flock to Germany during the holiday season as this is where the Europe Christmas markets began.
-This can make finding deals on flights and hotels a bit difficult as it’s so popular.
+This can make finding deals on flights and hotels difficult as it’s so popular.

-Because of this, Jake and I decided to nix Germany and visit London, Paris, Brussels, and Bruges.
-This trip was perfect as we were able to score awesome deals on flights and hotels.
+Because of this, Jake and I decided to nix Germany one year and visit London, Paris, Brussels, and Bruges.
+This trip was perfect and a nice contrast to other Europe Christmas destinations we have visited.
+We were able to book hotels and flights at a great price too.

 London, Paris, and Bruges easily make the list of the best Europe Christmas destinations.
 Each city offers a different experience and does not disappoint when it comes to holiday cheer.

 Paris at Christmas time really is magical.
-If you’re thinking of visiting the city of lights during the holiday season save this list of the 10 BEST things to do in Paris in December to make sure your trip is a festive success!
+Follow this list of the best things to do in Paris in December to ensure your trip is a festive success!

 Before we begin with the best things to do in Paris in December...